OfficialCSGOEmpire/API-Docs/README.md

 - delivery_time_long_max - number.
 Maximum delivery time average from the last 100 items.
 - has_stickers - yes/no. Filters for items that have stickers.
 - is_commodity - yes/no. Filters for items that are commodities.
 Cannot have wear/sticker based filters.

-Ratelimit:
-- 3 request per 10 second if searching
-- 20 requests per minute if not searching

 <details>
 <summary>Example Request:</summary>